holium/tome-db/DESIGN.md

 `open`: anyone on the network.

-`invited`: This is **not** a real permissions level.
-Apps maintain a list of invites for the different types, which are used in addition to the permission level.
-To use only that list, set the level to `our`.
+Invites are stored as separate whitelists / blacklists, and used in addition to the specified permission level.

-Future work could be to split this into separate whitelists / blacklists.
+To use only a list of invited peers, set the relevant permission level to `our`.